BirthdayResearch/StateRelayer/EstimationOfGas.md

 - Therefore, we only care about G_txdatazero and G_txdatanonzero.

+2. There are two cases that can happen here:
+   a.
+The to address is null, then this is contract creation, the code to be executed is the creation bytecode.
+   b.
+The to address is not null, then it is a message call, the code to be executed is the runtime bytecode of this to field.

-2. Then the gas cost is spent on executing every opcode after this (except for the case of creation transaction, the gas cost will be plus the code_deposit because of the creation of the contract)
+3. Then the gas cost is spent on executing every opcode or precompiled contracts after this.

-3. Along the way, there is going to be a refund for any empty of storage or self-destruct of an account.
-This refund is reimbursed at the end of the execution and capped at half of the gas spent for the whole transaction.
+4. Along the way, there is going to be a refund for any empty of storage or self-destruct of an account.
+This refund is reimbursed at the end of the execution of the transaction and capped at 1/5 of the gas spent for the whole transaction.

 According to our implementation up till now, there seems to be only 2 concerns: